Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

-The investigation will be conducted by a neutral party (e.g., a senior staff member or external investigator if required).
+The investigation will be conducted by a neutral party (e.g., the company director you contacted or external investigator if required).

 -